Valuable Communication Tools

 1. What was life like before email existed?
 Historical accounts indicate that it was invented in 1971 by Ray Tomlinson.
 The first email was sent between two computers sitting next to each other in the same room.
 Ray said he invented it, "Mostly because it seemed like a neat idea."

-Question 1: How old were you when you used your first home computer?
+2. How old were you when you used your first computing device? (iPad, tablet, laptop, desktop, Internet connected gaming device)?

-Question 2: How old were you when you started using email?
+4. How old were you when you first started using texting or SMS?

 3. Create a chart, table or spreadsheet with the following headings (whole class together):